24 hours / 7 days

 Pests

-• if pests were present prior to the start of the tenancy
+• whether the pests were present prior to the start of the tenancy

-• if damage contributed to the pests entering the property
+• whether damage contributed to the pests entering the property

-• if something the tenant has done has brought the pests.
+• whether something the tenant has done has brought the pests.

-If the parties cannot come to an agreement, the matter will need to be decided by VCAT.
+If the parties cannot agree on who is responsible, the matter will be decided by VCAT.

 Ending a tenancy

-At the end of a tenancy, the tenant is required to leave the property clean and free of damage.
+At the end of a tenancy, the tenant must leave the property clean and free of damage.
 This will be assessed bearing in mind the condition of the property when the tenant moved in.
 General wear and tear will not be considered damage.

-To release the bond both parties are required to sign the Bond Claim form.
-It is on this form the landlord can claim a proportion of the bond for the following:
+If some of the bond is returned, both parties must sign a Bond Claim form.
+It is on this form the landlord can claim a proportion of the bond for damage or cleaning.

-If the tenant does not agree to the amount being deducted from the bond, and does not sign the Bond Claim form, the parties will have to make an application to the VCAT to settle the dispute.
+If the tenant does not agree to the amount being deducted from the bond, either party may apply to VCAT to have the dispute settled.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.